DarthBeyg/CodeXD/NextJS/app1-pnpm/my-app/notes.md

-creating different pages from app routing (page routing is old and obsolete) routes and nested routes layouts and nested layouts (different layouts for different routes) group route can have a shared layout group route parent folder cant have page.tsx file rather have layout.tsx because it is not a page itself rather it allows different pages to be in a group so they can have shared layout
+creating different pages from app routing (page routing is old and obsolete) routes and nested routes layouts and nested layouts (different layouts for different routes) group route can have a shared layout (SettingsRoute) deal in group routes group route parent folder cant have page.tsx file rather have layout.tsx because it is not a page itself rather it allows different pages to be in a group so they can have shared layout Dynamic routes can be made to ssg static site generation. seo can be done on ssg as content is deployed on a server to optimise and simple dynamic routes can't be because they are deployed on request [Blog] deals with dynamic routes +> rfce for react component